RedHatTraining/AD482-apps/solutions/telemetry/README.md

 This folder contains a basic temperature telemetry Kafka app, in two flavors:

-- `console` contains a producer/consumer Kafka app in plain Java.
+- `plain` contains a producer/consumer Kafka app in plain Java.
 - `quarkus` contains a producer/consumer Kafka app in Quarkus.

 The `certs` folder is for the certificate files necessary to connect to your AMQ Streams cluster.